py-baudin/epgpy/README.md

 A number of extensions are, or will be, implemented:

 - Arbitrary 3D gradients
-- anisotropic diffusion
+- Anisotropic diffusion
 - Multi-compartment exchanges, including magnetization transfer
-- (TODO) Differentiability (e.g., for sequence optimization)
+- (soon) Differentiability (e.g., for sequence optimization)
+- (soon) GPU compatible (via `cupy`)
-- (TODO) Operator merging for faster simulations
+- (soon) General operator merging for faster simulations

-Please look into the `examples` folder for concrete uses of these extensions.
+Please look into the `examples` folder for concrete uses of the code.

 Disclaimer : this is a research project, and the authors give no guaranty on the validity of the generated results.

 ## Example usage

-Create an multi-spin echo NMR sequence using EPG operators, and simulate the resulting signal.
+Simulate a multi-spin-echo NMR sequence using EPG operators:

 ```python
 from epgpy import operators, functions